Ossett Town A.F.C.: 2011–2018: the Northern Premier League First Division North

-Reed brought in a lot of young players that summer: Brad Dixon signed from Leeds United, Nathan Curtis and Callum Hepworth moved from Bradford City.

 On 2 June 2015, former chairman Graham Firth died following a short illness.

 The side continued to struggle in the First Division North and in September Reed left the club by mutual consent, his replacement, Graham Nicholas from NCEL side Garforth Town could not halt the slide, winning just one point from his eleven games.
 The club's committee acted and he was relieved of his position as the club looked to be heading to the NCEL for the first time in almost 20 years.

 The committee, led by Rogers, took the bold step of appointing untried Grant Black in his first managerial role.
 With him Black brought Steve Ridley, who would combine playing duties with that of Assistant Manager.
 Mick Norbury, who began his playing career with the club in 1987, came in as coach.

 Danny Frost signed from Ossett Albion and former Doncaster Rovers striker Alex Peterson joined him upfront.
-Both players scored on their debuts as Town recorded their first win in five months, a victory that started an excellent run, Black led Town to a higher league position than the previous season!
+Both players scored on their debuts as Town recorded their first win in five months, a victory that started an excellent run, Black led Town to a higher league position than the previous season.

-Black strengthened the side considerably over the summer and last season saw Ossett Town challenge at the top of the league all season, finishing in 4th place and earning a play-off place.
+Black strengthened the side considerably over the summer.
+Ossett Town finished in 4th place, earning a play-off place.

-Town shocked Scarborough Athletic on their own ground in the semi-final with a 3–1 victory for The Reds, that set up a final with Farsley Celtic, who had looked odds on for automatic promotion until the club beat them 2–0.
+Town shocked Scarborough Athletic on their own ground in the semi-final with a 3–1 victory for The Reds, that set up a final with Farsley Celtic.
 However, despite taking the lead in the final during the 87th minute, the home side drew level during seven minutes of time added on.
-That late goal gave Farsley Celtic the momentum going into Extra Time and they took advantage to win the game.
+That late goal gave Farsley Celtic the momentum going into extra time and they took advantage to win the game.

 In 2018, it was announced that Ossett Town and Ossett Albion would merge to form Ossett United.